 Explore Dinosaur National Monument and incredible outdoor recreation near Vernal, Utah.

-Hugging the Utah-Colorado border and home to half of Dinosaur National Monument, Vernal, Utah is the place for all kinds of dinosaur lovers–from the casual Jurassic Park fan to those who know the difference between Triassic and Jurassic.
+Hugging the Utah-Colorado border and home to half of Dinosaur National Monument, Vernal, Utah is the place for all kinds of dinosaur lovers–from the casual Jurassic Park fan to those who know the difference between Triassic and Cretaceous.
 As soon as you drive into town, you’ll see a giant pink dinosaur welcoming you to “Utah’s Dinosaur Land”

 “We like to say, ‘come for the dinosaurs, stay for the adventure,” says Uintah County tourism and events director, Lesha Coltharp.

 It’s an apt piece of advice, because in Vernal you’ll find plenty of both.
 In the national monument, you’ll want to start at the Quarry Visitor Center.
 Here, you can watch a film about the monument and board a shuttle bus to the Quarry Exhibit Hall.
 If you’re up for a walk though, it’s worthwhile to hike to the hall along the 1.2-mile Fossil Discovery Trail.
 You’ll see three fossil areas along the way before reaching the exhibit hall.
 Here, you’ll be awestruck by a wall of 1,500 dinosaur bones and get the chance to touch fossils that are 150 million years old.
 Skip the walk back and ride the shuttle to the visitor center.